Sosman1992/Sosman1992-Sosman1992-Reverse_Engineering_Week-5_Lab_report_Assignment--/README.md

 import string
 import random

-# Function definition to generate a random character based on a supplied condition
- def conditional_random(cond, chars):
+"""Function definition to generate a random character based on a supplied condition""" def conditional_random(cond, chars):
      res = []
      for c in chars: